 - Degree/program completion if transferred from WPAFB

 Individual students employed by the United States government as civilian or active-duty military personnel at Wright-Patterson Air Force Base (WPAFB), or Air Force Reservists who are active participants in a unit of WPAFB, or their spouses or dependents who wish to pursue graduate degrees at Wright State University are eligible to apply to the Wright State WPAFB Scholarship program.
-Contractors are not eiligible for this scholarship.
+Contractors are not eligible for this scholarship.

 This non-refundable scholarship provides up to $6000 of tuition support per year ($2000 per semester for Fall, Spring, and Summer semesters) for qualified WPAFB employees or their family members who are enrolled full-time in a graduate program at Wright State.
 One scholarship is available per qualifying family and may be transferred to a spouse or dependent child.
 (For these purposes, a dependent is a daughter, son, stepdaughter, or stepson of the employee, as defined in Internal Revenue Code Section 152, who is eligible to be claimed as a dependent on the employee’s federal income tax return.)